barryclark/jekyll-now/_posts/2019-01-31-PowerShell-Error-Handling.md

 There are no true hard-and-fast rules here.
 If one solution works especially well for what you happen to be putting together, don't let me deter you.
-However, I would use you to consider _both_ the impact to your users as well as yourself or your team before selecting a single-minded approach to error creation.
+However, I would urge you to consider _both_ the impact to your users as well as yourself or your team before selecting a single-minded approach to error creation.
 Not all error scenarios are created equal, so it's very rare that I would recommend using one type over all others.